 To date, there is no conclusive evidence from published scientific studies that, under natural conditions, domestic animals, including those kept as pets such as cats, dogs, ferrets, and Syrian hamsters, can be readily infected with or transmit SARS-CoV-2.
 However, many additional studies are underway to better understand the transmission dynamics and pathogenic mechanisms of this virus, with results of multiple studies being posted or published online on an almost daily basis.
 To help veterinarians and other animal health professionals stay current with what is known about SARS-CoV-2 and domestic animals, an online rapid review of the literature has been conducted by the Systematic Reviews for Animals & Food organization.
 This rapid review was first posted on March 20, 2020 and has been updated multiple times since then.
-The AVMA updates our COVID-19 website on a regular basis to help ensure veterinarians have the best data available upon which to base clinical decisions and risk assessments, so we encourage you to check back often.
+The AVMA regularly updates our COVID-19 website, including the in-depth summary of key research articles focused on SARS-CoV-2 in animals, to help ensure veterinarians have the best data available upon which to base clinical decisions and risk assessments.
+We encourage you to check back often.

 Summary and current recommendations